nebari-dev/nebari-slurm/docs/customization.md

+# Deployment Customization

-# Copying Arbitrary Files onto Nodes
+## Copying Arbitrary Files onto Nodes
 Arbitrary files and folders can be copied from the ansible control node onto the managed nodes as part of the ansible playbook deployment by setting the following ansible variables to copy files onto all nodes, all nodes in a particular group or only onto a particular node respectively.
     - `copy_files_all`
     - `copy_files_[ansible_group_name]`